Block of a Series of Musicians in Sunk Relief

 - Dimensions: 9 1/4 x 5 1/8 x 10 1/2 in.
 (23.5 x 13 x 26.7 cm) (show scale)

 - Museum Location: This item is on view in Egypt Reborn: Art for Eternity, Amarna Period, Martha A. and Robert S. Rubin Gallery, 3rd Floor

 - Accession Number: 36.882

-- Credit Line: Gift of the Egypt Exploration Society, by subscription
+- Credit Line: Gift of the Egypt Exploration Society

 - Rights Statement: Creative Commons-BY